cusbg/traveler/README.md

 		--template-structure data/metazoa/human.ps data/metazoa/human.fasta \
 		--draw --overlaps test/mouse_from_human.map test/mouse_from_human

-	$ # generates 4 files - .svg and .ps files, both with/without colored bases (see COLOR CODING section)
+	$ # generates 3 files - 2 .svg files (with/without colored bases (see COLOR CODING section)) and 1 .xml file with the basic layout information
 	$ # checks also if output molecule has overlaps and draws them in output image